Table of Contents

 What You MUST HAVE on Your Website

-This new privacy law is complicated, especially if you're a large corporation running a global business.
-Just as with the GDPR, it's not totally clear what it means to be CCPA compliant.
+This new privacy law is complicated, especially if you’re a large corporation running a global business.
+Just as with the GDPR, it’s not totally clear what it means to be CCPA compliant.
+You are strongly advised to consult with your attorney regarding privacy laws.

 What if You’re NOT Collecting Any User Information via Your Website?